-Regular grants

-This is usually paid monthly, and its purpose is general living expenses.
+Regular grants This is usually paid monthly, and its purpose is general living expenses.
 This includes: food, clothing, water rates, council tax, household insurances, fuel, household goods, household services, personal goods and services, motoring, other travel costs and social and cultural participation.

-One-off grants

-We will consider funding: physical health and care costs; home maintenance and repairs, urgent living expenses, housing costs, car related costs (for essential car users), household items, child related costs, employment support, mental health support, funeral costs.
-Requests for items and expenses will be considered in line with the social outcomes above.

-The above list is not exhaustive.
-Welfare Officers may identify a need for a one-off grant that is not listed above.

-Loans

-In some circumstances, it may be appropriate to offer a loan:

-- i.
-There is more than £200,000 in assets (usually a property). - ii.
-The purpose of the loan is for repairs to property or would improve the value of a property or when money is being given for the purpose of repaying debts such as credit card bills.

-Eligibility criteria for direct financial support are:

-• professional experience of at least one year in the UK in architecture, architectural technology, landscape architecture or and and

-• a dependent of someone with the above experience

-• is assessed as being in financial need using the relevant Minimum Income Standard (MIS) for the household type ( 'A Minimum Income Standard for Britain: what people think', Joseph Rowntree Foundation,2008)

-• has less than £16,000 in savings (£23,250 for households where there is someone with a long-term health condition or disability)

-and

-has less than £200,000 assets (this includes pensions and equity in property) N.B for those with more than £200k worth of assets, shorter term support is available.

-Indirect financial support

-The Society funds referrals and specialist support provided by our partners.
+One-off support We will consider funding: physical health and care costs; urgent living expenses, employment support, mental health support, professional membership fees (excluding RIBA membership) and welfare benefits advice.
+Eligibility criteria for direct financial support are: • professional experience of at least one year in the UK in architecture, architectural technology, landscape architecture OR • at least 2 years' experience working as a direct employee for an architectural practice in the UK (multi-disciplinary or single discipline practices) within the last 5 years or at least 5 years' experience working in the UK at any time (and who do not have access to another benevolent fund).
+OR • a dependant of someone with the above experience. including widows and widowers; financially dependent children are defined as children in education.
+It also includes adult children who are not financially independent due to a long-term health condition or disability.
+Financially dependent adults are defined as parents of the eligible person who have little or no income themselves, meaning that the eligible person has to make a substantial and essential contribution to their living costs AND • is assessed as being in financial need using the relevant Minimum Income Standard (MIS) for the household type ('A Minimum Income Standard for Britain: what people think', Joseph Rowntree Foundation, 2008) AND • has less than £6,000 in savings (£10,000 for households where there is someone with a long-term health condition or disability) AND • has less than £150,000 assets (this includes pensions and equity in property) Indirect financial support The Society funds referrals and specialist support provided by our partners.
 For example, mental health support through Anxiety UK, specialist housing advice through Shelter, and employment support through Renovo.

-Eligibility criteria for this type of support are:

-• professional experience of at least one year in the UK in architecture, architectural technology, landscape architecture or

-• being a dependent of someone with the above experience.
+Eligibility criteria for this type of support are: • professional experience of at least one year in the UK in architecture, architectural technology, landscape architecture OR • at least 2 years' experience working as a direct employee for an architectural practice in the UK (multi-disciplinary or single discipline practices) within the last 5 years or at least 5 years' experience working in the UK at any time (and who do not have access to another benevolent fund).
+OR • a dependant of someone with the above experience.
 In addition to the above criteria, an undergraduate student of architecture, architectural technology or landscape architecture is eligible to receive annual student membership with Anxiety UK.
 We will fund up to 3 consecutive years to enable undergraduate students to benefit from this support during their course.

-Dependents

-For the purposes of support outlined above, we define dependents as follows:

-- Widows and widowers - Financially dependent children, defined as children in education. - Adult children who are not financially independent due to a long-term health condition or disability. - Financially dependent adults, defined as parents of the eligible person who have little or no income themselves, meaning that the eligible person has to make a substantial and essential contribution to their living costs.